 - Conferences for persons with brain injury, their families, and professionals in the field, run by our TBIMS in collaboration with other rehabilitation facilities and the Brain Injury Association of Pennsylvania. (www.biapa.org)

-The MossRehab TBIMS is based at MossRehab's main campus in Elkins Park, Pa. but is closely affiliated with and can see patients at the MossRehab Tabor Road campus, the Woodbury, NJ campus and the Philadelphia Clubhouse location.
+The MossRehab TBIMS is based at MossRehab's main campus in Elkins Park, Pa. but is closely affiliated with and can see patients at the MossRehab Tabor Road campus and the Philadelphia Clubhouse location.

 Set up an appointment by calling one of our campuses listed below, or requesting an appointment online: